ashish757/Chip8-Emulator/TechnicalDetails.md

 ```

 # Register
-- A register is like a storage place very near to the CPU, in chip 8 there are 16 such registers, 8 bit each.
+- A register is like a storage place very near to the CPU, in chip 8 there are 16 such registers, 8 bit each, named V0 V1 ...
+V15.
 - CPU can only perform operations on the data which is in the register (not RAM).
 - in chip8 registers can store only max value of 255 (11111111).
-- To overcome this limit, 16th register is used a flag, to indicate this overflow
+- To overcome this limit, 16th register (V15) is used as a flag, to indicate this overflow or to show collision depending upon context.

 ## 3. Instruction Decoding & Bitwise Magic
 CHIP-8 has exactly 35 standard operational codes (opcodes).
 Because each instruction is exactly two bytes long, the emulator parses the raw machine code and chops it into 2-byte groups.